The College Preparatory School: English

 In the first two years of English at College Prep, students are sorted into classes that all read similar (or the same) books and have no specific focus.
-In student's Junior and Senior years, however, they are allowed to select seminars with specific focuses (for example Russian literature).
+In a student's Junior and Senior years, however, they are allowed to select seminars with specific focuses (for example Poetry or Harlem Renaissance).

 In order to facilitate discussion, classes are conducted at Harkness tables: oval, wooden tables popularized by philanthropist Edward Harkness.
 Harkness believed that the tables encouraged students to actively participate in discussion, and that they constituted a "revolution" in liberal arts education.

 History

 The first three years of history have a preset focus.
-Freshmen take Asian Worlds where they look at the history of India and China from its founding to the modern day.
-Sophomores take Atlantic Worlds which explores the development of the European and American history from the conclusion of the crusades through the end of the Enlightenment.
-Juniors take American Worlds to learn about the history of the United States as a nation, in part building off of the work the previous year in Atlantic Worlds.
-In their Senior year, students take seminars similar to those in English.
+Freshmen take Asian Worlds, where they look at the history of India and China from its founding to the modern day.
+Sophomores take Atlantic World, which explores the development of the European and American history from the conclusion of the crusades through the end of the Enlightenment.
+Juniors take United States and the World to learn about the history of the United States as a nation, in part building off of the work the previous year in Atlantic Worlds.
+In their Senior year, students can elect to take seminars similar to those in English.

 Mathematics

 College Prep follows an integrated curriculum that combines numerous topics and strands of mathematics throughout the year.
-Despite the integrated format, each section does maintain a concentration on a core mathematical field; Math I (algebra), Math II (geometry), Math III (trigonometry), Math IV (applied mathematics and analysis), Math V (AB & BC calculus), and Math VI (multivariable calculus).
-In addition there are advanced classes for each of the math classes.
-Math classes are assigned based on skill entering the school and students in multiple different grades in one class is quite common.
+Despite the integrated format, each section does maintain a concentration on a core mathematical field; Math 1 (algebra), Math 2 (geometry), Math 3 (trigonometry), Math 4 (applied mathematics and analysis), Math 5 (AB & BC calculus), and Math 6 (linear algebra).
+In addition, there are advanced classes for some levels: Math 3i, Math 4i, Math 5i.
+Math classes are assigned based on skill entering the school, and classes commonly span several grades.
 At the start of the year, freshmen take a placement exam, where they are placed into either Math I, Math II, or Math III (very rarely are they placed higher).

 Science

 College Prep's science program establishes a foundation in scientific principles by requiring interdisciplinary study.
 While most public high schools teach introductory biology courses to freshmen, College Prep follows the Physics First model of teaching basic concepts of physics to Freshmen within an integrated laboratory format.
-After completing courses in chemistry (Sophomores) and biology (Juniors), students often elect to take Advanced Placement Physics, Chemistry, and Environmental Science courses.
-Elective classes are offered in astronomy, science ethics, animal behavior, and organic chemistry.
+After completing courses in chemistry (Sophomores) and biology (Juniors), students often elect to take other science electives (examples include Molecular Genetics, Developmental Biology, and Physical/Organic Chemistry).
+Elective classes are offered in most scientific disciplines.

 World languages

-College Prep offers four-year programs in French, Spanish, Mandarin Chinese, and Latin.
-Students are placed into level 1, 2, or 3 when they arrive depending on skill level and after level 3 they are allowed to take seminars.
+College Prep offers four-year programs in Spanish, Mandarin Chinese, and Latin.
+Depending on skill level, students are placed into level 1, 2, or 3 when they arrive, and after level 3 they are allowed to take seminars.
 Seminar levels of all world language classes are Advanced Placement preparatory.
 Students are required to take three years of one language or two years of two languages each.

 College Prep's Latin curriculum places emphasis on ancient Roman literature and history.
 All Latin students take the National Latin Exam annually.